 I rented a small apartment in Tours, a city of about 70,000, two hours south of Paris on the Loire River.
-I had been here twenty years ago when my wife and I took our first ever trip to
+I had been here twenty years ago when my wife and I took our first ever trip to France.

-Europe.
 France back then was magical; we enjoyed the excitement of having our first European rental car, driving those glorious hills and riverside vistas of this Loire Valley, dining in a restaurant right next to the river and discovering Vouvray wine.

 I am here today again, older, balder and wiser, but this time I’m staying in a furnished apartment on the third floor on a major city boulevard.
 It’s time to see if I can save some money, have some fun, and cook for myself for a while here in France.